 To see more about making homemade gypsy moth traps: click here

 Homemade gypsy moth trap

-Another homemade gypsy moth trap
+Another homemade gypsy

 Around July, the female gypsy moths start laying egg masses.
 They lay them everywhere as seen by the examples on this website's where they lay eggs page.
 Soon after laying the eggs, the female gypsy moths die.
 Their eggs, however, will hatch next spring if they are not found and destroyed.